Shared Ownership Houses Near Me?

 How do I know what share to buy will work for me?

 Usually there will be a minimum share of 10% you can buy.
-What share to buy of your shared ownership house will depend on a lot of factors.
+What share you choose to buy of your shared ownership house will depend on a lot of factors.
 However, the housing association or company offering the shared ownership property can give you more details based on the deposit you’ve got together and your income.
 Also it will depend on what shared ownership mortgage options are available.

 Is the rent paid on shared ownership houses expensive?